 Tax Limits of an LLC

 It’s important to keep in mind that organizing as an LLC doesn’t mean you won’t pay any taxes.
 You’ll still have to pay taxes on income from the LLC at your ordinary individual tax rate.
-The difference: The LLC, depending on how you set it up, may not have to pay business taxes on it first.
+With LLCs, depending on how you set them up, may not have to pay business taxes at first.

 Unlike wages received from an employer, income from an LLC isn’t subject to withholding.
 In turn, you’ll have to file quarterly tax payments of your estimated federal income taxes.
 Some state taxing authorities may get involved as well by taxing LLC income directly.
 On the other hand, some charge fees for LLCs.

-There are some limits to what you can do with an LLC when it comes to deducting some expenses.
-Specifically, you may not be able to deduct benefits like health and life insurance, which you might be able to if you organize as a C corporation.
+While you may be able to deduct the cost of forming an LLC and capital expenditures such as materials and equipment that are used by the business, there are some limits to what you can do when it comes to deducting other expenses.
+Specifically, you may not be able to deduct benefits like health and life insurance, which you might be able to do if you organize as a C corporation.
 If your LLC provides you with these types of benefits, you may have to pay taxes on them.

 Limited liability corporations offer business owners flexibility in choosing how their business income will be taxed at the federal level.
 You can also set them up at lower costs and with less hassle than a C corporation, for instance.
 Furthermore, they still give proprietors some protection against liability claims as corporations do.
 If you’re considering how to organize your business, an LLC may be one of the options to consider.